 1. Turn off all electrical accessories (hand warmer, lights, etc.); then rotate the ignition switch key to the first position (ON) leaving the headlights OFF.
 Note that the N is indicated on the LCD.
-2. Press on the starter button for a maximum eight seconds.
+2. Pull back on the starter lever for a maximum eight seconds.